Why do Companies use a Share Nominee Account?

 Does the nominee company send out regular Company updates?

-No, the company is still obliged to keep its investors updated regularly on the progress of the company.
-If the nominee is notified by the company, it will send out corporate actions (such as consents or shareholder votes) to the investors as the beneficial owner of the company’s shares.
+No, the Company is still obliged to keep their investors updated regularly on the progress of the Company.
+If the Nominee is notified by the Company, it will send out corporate actions (such as consents or shareholder votes) to the investors as the beneficial owner of the Company’s shares.

 Does the nominee company arrange things like SEIS or EIS Tax Certificates for investors?

-No, this must be organised by the Company accountants.
-Alternatively, Shadow Foundr can put you in touch with some accountants that can do that for you.
+No, this has to be organised by the Company accountants or Shadow Foundr can put you in touch with some accountants that can do that for you.

-Who does Shadow Foundr use for its nominee account?
+Who does Shadow Foundr use for their nominee account?

 What is the advantage of not operating your own Nominee Company?